Easy Thai Pumpkin Curry

-You can use chickpea as the main protein for a Vegan Pumpkin Curry recipe.
+You can use chickpea as the main protein for a Vegan curry recipe.

-Or you can use chicken thighs or chicken breast for a delicious Pumpkin chicken curry.
-Serve it with Cauliflower rice to make it Whole30 Friendly as well.
+Or you can use chicken thighs or chicken breast for a delicious chicken curry.
+Serve it with Cauliflower rice to make it Whole30-friendly as well.

-Main Ingredients You Need for Pumpkin Curry Recipe
+Main Ingredients You Need for this curry recipe

 - curry paste, 2 -3 Tbsp

 - pumpkin puree, 1 cup (You can make homemade Pumpkin Puree using this recipe.)

 A dash of cayenne pepper- spice it up!